nokia/kong-oidc/README.md

 It maintains sessions for authenticated users by leveraging `lua-resty-openidc` thus offering a configurable choice between storing the session state in a client-side browser cookie or use in of the server-side storage mechanisms `shared-memory|memcache|redis`.

+> **Note:** at the moment, there is an issue using memcached/redis, probably due to session locking: the sessions freeze.
+Help to debug this is appreciated.
+I am currently used shared memory to store sessions.

 It supports server-wide caching of resolved Discovery documents and validated Access Tokens.